wareya/BBAE/design.md

 endfunc
 ```

-Return type is optional (if missing, function does not return a value).
+Return type (i.e. the entire `returns <type>` bit) is optional (if missing, function does not return a value).
 Arguments are optional.
 Implementations may place a limit on the number of allowed arguments, but it must be at least 127.

 ------